grpc/test-infra/config/samples/README.md

 visit the definition in [control.proto], in the repository [grpc/grpc-proto].

 The examples in this folder are basic examples that build and run the test components when the test is applied, and do not save data to BigQuery.
+These can be run by applying them to the cluster with `kubectl apply -f`.

 The examples in the [templates](./templates) folder are templates that use prebuilt images and require parameter substitution before running.